My Life In The Land: A Lifelong Study In Contemporary Landscape

 A philosophy: Our experience of this land

-Ultimately, my goal is not to resolve this duality, but to present it with clarity and feeling.
-I invite viewers in to this richness of the human experience in this land, where nourishment and well-being reside.
+Ultimately, my goal is not to resolve the duality, but to present it with seamless clarity and feeling.
+The resulting works invite viewers into the richness of pausing within this land, where nourishment and well‑being reside.

 All my art begins outdoors